 There is a common misconception that acoustic insulation or acoustic plasterboard by itself will provide sufficient noise control.
 While these products by themselves will provide some level of sound reduction, it is only part of the solution.
-A combination of measures is the reason why a GIB Quiet Zone[®] is so effective.
+A combination of measures is the reason why GIB Noise Control® Systems are so effective.

-Note: A GIB Quiet Zone® will reduce noise significantly, but will not completely eliminate it.
+Note: A GIB Noise Control® System will reduce noise significantly, but will not completely eliminate it.
 The key is to reduce noise to an acceptable level.